Family-Friendly Spring Break Fun Awaits in Kansas City

 Exotic animals to hand-crafted fudge made right before your eyes, there’s plenty of family-friendly spring break fun to experience in KC.
 To help you plan, try a sample trip itinerary in the City of Fountains.

 Day 1: Get Creative

-Once their masterpieces are complete, head to the nearby Legoland Discovery Center, home to more than 2 million Lego bricks.
+There are many more imaginative adventures to be found in the heart of Downtown KC at Legoland Discovery Center, home to more than 2 million Lego bricks.
 Head next door to Sea Life Kansas City Aquarium, an amazing world teeming with underwater life—more than 5,000 sea creatures, to be exact.

 Day 2: The Great Outdoors

 There's no better way to celebrate beautiful spring weather than with a day outside at the Kansas City Zoo, one of the most popular family-friendly attractions in the city.
 Get up close and personal with some of the world’s most exotic animals, including chimpanzees, orangutans, penguins, a polar bear and 1,700 other creatures of all shapes and sizes.

 Head to Worlds of Fun for all-ages thrills and excitement.
 Planet Snoopy is a great bet for your pint-sized travelers—they’ll get plenty of rides, laughs and fun in this kid-friendly retreat.
 Hit the specified height requirements for adrenaline-pumping rides like Mamba, one of the tallest, longest and fastest roller coasters in the U.S.

 After a few thrills, relax and unwind in KC's tranquil outdoor spaces.
 Stroll through 300 acres of nature at the Overland Park Arboretum & Botanical Gardens, home to a children's garden with fossils and footprints that take visitors back in time.
 Or enjoy an entirely new encounter at Yaya's Alpaca Farm, where a herd of 30 soft and gentle creatures are waiting to greet you.